SharpWoofer/SharpWoofer/README.template.md

 <br>

-## 📣 How about an inspirational quote before you go?
+## 📣 Inspirational quote of the hour

 > {office_quote}
 >